Art Terms and Definitions — T

 You May Also Like

-This glossary of art terms is provided as a valuable resource for art enthusiasts.
+This art terms lexicon is provided as a valuable resource for art enthusiasts.
 If you like the information here and find it helpful, please consider purchasing a painting.
-Your support helps to cover the cost of keeping this art reference and descriptions lexicon online.
+Your support helps to cover the cost of keeping this art words and their meaning online.
 Simply click or tap the thumbnail link of any Teresa Bernard oil painting to view additional details.

 wild animal oil paintings